hack3rs.ca network-security

 defensive-use-cases

-• $Evidence-based vulnerability triage and owner assignment.
+• $Evidence-based finding triage with asset criticality and owner assignment.

 common-mistakes